simeononsecurity/simeononsecurity.ch/content/articles/powershell-security-best-practices-safeguarding/index.en.md

 1. **Enable script execution policy**: PowerShell has a script execution policy that controls the types of scripts that can be run on a system.
 By setting the execution policy to a restricted or remote-signed mode, you can prevent the execution of malicious scripts.
 Use the `Set-ExecutionPolicy` cmdlet to configure the policy.

 2. **Sign your scripts**: Code signing provides an additional layer of security by verifying the integrity and authenticity of scripts.
-By signing your scripts with a digital certificate, you can ensure that they have not been tampered with and come from a trusted source.
+By signing your scripts with a digital certificate, you can ensure that they haven't been tampered with and come from a trusted source.
 For example, you can use the **Sign-Script** cmdlet to sign your PowerShell scripts.

 3. **Implement script logging**: Enable script logging to track the execution of PowerShell scripts.
 Logging helps in identifying potential security incidents, detecting unauthorized activities, and investigating security breaches.
 PowerShell provides the `Start-Transcript` cmdlet for logging script activity.
 By using this cmdlet, you can capture the output of your scripts, including any errors or warnings, in a log file for later analysis.